-The Figure shows the small number of deaths in China, as well as in other East Asian countries, whether in the OECD or not.
-The very low numbers of deaths in Burundi and Tanzania are most likely due to undercounts.
-Misreporting aside, the low number of deaths in poor countries surely owes something to their much younger populations, though it is also true that many children in poor countries suffer from ill-health-diarrheal disease, respiratory infections, undernutrition-that could raise the risk of death conditional on infection.
-Poor countries are also warmer countries, where much activity takes place outside, and there are relatively few large cities with elevators and mass transit.
-It has also been argued that Africa's long-standing experience with infectious epidemics stood it in good stead during this one.
-Countries with more developed economies have higher degrees of intermediation and a higher fraction of services, both of which might predispose to infection.
+Poor countries are also warmer countries, where much activity takes place outside, and there are relatively few large dense cities with elevators and mass transit.
+It is also possible that Africa's long-standing experience with infectious epidemics stood it in good stead during this one.
+Countries with more developed economies have higher degrees of intermediation and a higher fraction of services, both of which make infection easier.
 But such ex post stories are worth little without more serious analysis, and again, the serious and thorough analysis in the GHS index report predicted just the opposite.

 Perhaps the most surprising result in the figure is the relatively high number of deaths among the highest-income countries.
-There is a great deal of (well-deserved) condemnation of the Trump administration's handling of the epidemic, but deaths per million in the US are no worse than in several other rich countries and not much worse than predicted from the global pattern.
+There has been much (well-deserved) condemnation of the Trump administration's handling of the epidemic, but deaths per million in the US are no worse than in several other rich countries and not much worse than predicted from the global pattern.
 Statements about the disproportion of deaths and population (the US has only four percent of the world's population but twenty percent of the deaths, or that the US has more than 30 times as many deaths as Pakistan) are consequences of the pattern in the figure, including the small number of deaths in China, and tell us little about how well or badly the pandemic was handled in the US or elsewhere.
 Deaths in the US are above the regression line of logarithm of deaths per million on the logarithm of income per capita, but by that measure the US did about as well as Sweden, and better than Hungary, Spain, Poland, Portugal, Italy, the United Kingdom, and France.
 (Belgium is the worst of all, likely because of its more comprehensive measure of COVID-19 deaths.)
 Troesken (2015) argues that the US has long been prone to infectious disease; in 1900, after a safe and effective vaccine had been available for more than a century, and in spite of already being the world's richest country, the US did worse than other rich countries in preventing smallpox deaths.
 Troesken argues (p 176) that this was "not despite being rich and free, but precisely because it was rich and free."

-For my purposes here, there is no need to try to disentangle causes.
+For my purposes here, there is no need to try to establish causes.
 Large scale misreporting is another matter, and again I note that, even with perfect reporting, the dynamics of the pandemic will almost certainly change patterns over time.